neg-0/dod-fitness/backend_docs/deployment.md

 - Provide training for the operations team on the deployment process and troubleshooting
 - Conduct regular drills for handling deployment issues and performing rollbacks

-This deployment strategy aims to provide a robust, secure, and scalable infrastructure for the DoD Fitness App Backend Service.
+This deployment strategy aims to provide a robust, secure, and scalable infrastructure for Atlas Backend Service.
 Regular reviews and updates to this strategy should be conducted to incorporate new best practices and technologies as they emerge.